-My friend’s anguish made me realise the importance of ‘breaking the silence’.
+My friend’s anguish made me realize the importance of ‘breaking the silence’.
+While people may even be looking for separation counseling, the taboo surrounding the subject may persuade them from not availing it.
 I decided to find books about divorce in the Indian context and present the ones that I feel can be of help to others.

 Untying the fine knots: How to deal with Divorce by Madhuri takes you through how best to deal with your emotions, the ex, children, family, society, courts and legal matters, payments and child custody, negotiations and your very identity.
 It tells you how to convert your separation or divorce into a fresh start to your life.
-(Ed. note: Bonobology hasan excerpt that you can read.)
+You can read an excerpt from the book on Bonobology as well.

 Leaving Home with Half a Fridge: A Memoir by Arathi Menon is an account of the author’s journey from the unhappiness of a failed marriage, the subsequent divorce and her evolution as a happy independent person.
 (Read an excerpt from this book on Bonobology.)

 The Ex-Files by Vandana Shah is the story of a woman, who despite her best efforts to save her marriage, finds herself facing a divorce petition.
 It speaks of the author’s hardships and joys of moving through emotional upheaval and emerging stronger.

 Breaking Up: Your Step-by-Step Guide to Getting Divorced by Mrunalini Deshmukh and Fazaa Shroff-Garg answers the legal questions of how to file for divorce, grounds for divorce, alimony and child custody and similar issues.